andrepbo/dynamic-name-registration-crud/README.md

 <br />

 ## Application
-The application allows, in a simple way, to perform the CRUD functions (Create, Read, Update and Delete) in a list of names.
+The application allows a simple way to perform the CRUD functions (Create, Read, Update and Delete) in a list of names.
 Use it as a starting point to develop your own systems as needed.

 ## Technologies used in this project:
 - [HTML](https://developer.mozilla.org/pt-BR/docs/Web/HTML)